stars-and-signs/stars-and-signs/docs/core_rules/10-consequences.md

 ### **Lingering Wound**

-Instead of removal from the story, the protagonist may choose to gain a Lingering Wound, which is a Permanent Negative Trait.
-It matches the category of the last Wound received (Physical, Mental, or Emotional) before Defeat.
-The referee determines the specific narrative expression of this Trait.
+Instead of removal from the story, the protagonist may choose to gain a new Permanent Negative Trait related to their highest ranking Wound (the referee chooses one on a tie).
+This Trait may only be removed by creating an Agenda dedicated to doing so.

-Upon gaining the Lingering Wound, the protagonist is removed from the current scenario and returns at the next narrative opportunity or Minor Milestone.
-All non-Lingering Wounds the protagonist has of the same type as the Lingering Wound are cleared.

-Lingering Wounds cannot be removed like ordinary Wounds.
-Instead, a protagonist can replace Reflecting on an Agenda during a Minor Milestone with Reflection on Recovering from their Wound.
-Upon the Lingering Wound gaining a third Memory, it is cleared.

 # Moods